Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 U.S.: Five fast facts about SCOTUS justice pick Sonia Sotomayor

-• five If she gets on the court, she’ll likely be a solid liberal vote.
+• If she gets on the court, she’ll likely be a solid liberal vote.
 Well, duhhhh. source